-- In April 2022, we announced interim data from two ongoing investigator-sponsored Phase 1 clinical trials evaluating two clinical candidates, MB-101 (IL13Rα2-targeted CAR T cell therapy licensed from City of Hope) and MB-108 (herpes simplex virus type 1 oncolytic virus licensed from Nationwide Children's Hospital) for the treatment of recurrent glioblastoma.
-The data are from a late-breaking poster presented at the American Association for Cancer Research Annual Meeting 2022.
-Preclinical data also presented support the safety of administering these two therapies sequentially to optimize treatment in a regimen designated as MB-109.
-Mustang expects to file an IND in 2023 to initiate an MB-109 Phase 1 clinical trial. - MB-101 and MB-108 were sourced by Fortress and are currently in development at Mustang.
+- In April 2022, Mustang announced interim data from two ongoing investigator-sponsored Phase 1 clinical trials evaluating two clinical candidates, MB-101 (IL13Rα2-targeted CAR T cell therapy licensed from City of Hope) and MB-108 (herpes simplex virus type 1 oncolytic virus licensed from Nationwide Children's Hospital) for the treatment of recurrent glioblastoma.
+Mustang is in the process of completing IND-enabling manufacturing and preclinical activities requested by the FDA in a Pre-IND meeting and expects to file an IND for a Mustang-sponsored Phase 1 trial in 2023. - MB-101 and MB-108 were sourced by Fortress and are currently in development at our partner company, Mustang.